-- (i) the contract involves the use of an identified asset, and the supplier does not have a substantive right to substitute the asset; and - (ii) the Company has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use; and - (iii) the Company has the right to direct the use of the identified asset throughout the period of use.
+- (i) the contract involves the use of an identified asset, and the supplier does not have a substantive right to substitute the asset; and - (ii) the Company has the right to obtain substantially all of the economic benefits from use of the identified asset throughout the period of use; and b.
+As a lessee

+(iii) the Company has the right to direct the use of the identified asset throughout the period of use.